galaxia-team/eslint-config-galaxia/README.md

 # eslint-config-galaxia
-an eslint config package used by galaxia projects
+an eslint config package used by galaxia projects.